Ålesund, Norway’s Outdoor Adventure Capital and Gate-Way to the Famous Western Fjords!

 Deep in the fjords, the mountains block the sea from further penetrating Westward and granite walls climb up 1500m to mark the gateway to the Jotunheimen range.
 Here charming villages invite as the fjords of Sunnmøre have hosted adventure travelers for generations.

-Kayak More Tomorrow's sea kayak specialists were the first to design and operate commercial sea kayak trips along Norway's Western Fjords; no-one knows these waterways better than us, as KMT is without a doubt the sea kayak tour company with the most guiding days on the fjords.
+Kayak More Tomorrow's sea kayak specialists were the first to design and operate commercial sea kayak trips along Norway's Western Fjords; no-one knows these waterways better than us, as we are without a doubt, the sea kayak tour company with the most guiding days on the fjords.

-In 2018 we have weekly departures during July and August; for 2018 our World-Famous Fjords trip is priced to suit everyone even 'Backpackers'
+In 2019 we have weekly departures during July and August; our early registration for 2019 is priced to suit everyone even 'Backpackers'

 Don't Miss Out - Book your space today!
 This link will take you directly to the World-Famous Fjords online registration pages: A 5-Day Paddle Along Norway's World-Famous Fjords